ugasmartwatch/Clockface/README.md

            And/or: patterns of the reminders (i.e. different or the same for every day, difference of weekdays and weekend)

 Feb 5-13th: Hard code reminder message and alarm through website.
 Can't collect and parse data into sched libraries.

 Feb 14th: Tried to call E.showMessage and E.showPrompt to parse the messgae data.
 Still cannot figure out how to parse the time to sched.js

+Feb 15-28th: Tried to parse value with Stringify and JSON parse but can't not push the alarm into to watch.
+             May use compareTo to make alarm and notification if parse still does not work out.

+March 1-10th: Midterm and Spring break

+March 11-15th: